3 min read

 Contest Categories

-This year, there are four contest categories, with two age divisions in each category (Junior: 9 to 13; Senior: 14 to 18).
+This year, there are two contest categories, with two age divisions in each category (Junior: 9 to 13; Senior: 14 to 18).
 First, second, and third place will be awarded in both age divisions.

-• Biggest Catch—Catch a big fish in one or more fish categories: bass, sunfish (bream), catfish, and crappie.
+Biggest Catch—Catch a big fish in one or more fish categories: bass, sunfish (bream), catfish, and crappie.
+First, second, and third place will be awarded in each fish category.

-• Biggest Fish Art—Portray a bass, sunfish (bream), catfish, or crappie in a piece of art.
+Biggest Fish Art—Portray a native darter (see list) in a piece of art.

-Official Fishing Contest Rules and Information
+Official Contest Rules and Information

-3. Total length of a fish is measured from the tip of the snout to the end of the caudal (tail) fin using a measuring tape or a measuring board (Figure 2 and Figure 3).
+3. Total length of a fish is measured from the tip of the snout to the end of the caudal (tail) fin using a measuring tape or a measuring board (figure 2 and figure 3).

 4. Only complete entries will be considered.